Google Local Pack Statistics

 Today, many people are searching for local businesses and are much more likely to visit the stores that come up in a Google search.
-Getting your business up and running on Google My Busines is critical to gaining prospective customers.
+Claiming and completing your Google Business Profile is critical to gaining prospective customers.

 What percentage of mobile searchers are looking for a business address?

 50% of local mobile searches are looking for a local business address.

 When searching for a local business on mobile, more than half of the people surveyed considered the local business address to be the most important piece of information they were looking for.